HashLoad/horse-doc/docs/hello-world.en.md

 order: 1
 ---

 First create a console project in Delphi or Lazarus, save the project with the name you want (in this example, it will be saved as *hashload_horse*).
-Then install Horse as a dependency on your project, according to the [installation guide](/installation).
+Then install Horse as a dependency on your project, according to the [installation guide](../installation.en).

 After Horse is created and installed in your project, include the following code:

+#Delphi
 ``` delphi
 uses
   System.SysUtils,